 Scientific Descriptions of Ape Groups

 In scientific contexts, the description of ape groups is far more nuanced and specific.
 Primatologists often use terms that reflect the social organization, behavior, and composition of the group.
-For example, a group of gorillas might be referred to as a "troop" or a "family group," emphasizing the hierarchical structure led by a dominant silverback male.
+As an example, a group of gorillas might be referred to as a "troop" or a "family group," emphasizing the hierarchical structure led by a dominant silverback male.

 For chimpanzees and bonobos, the term "community" is often used to describe their larger, more complex social groups.
 These communities can include multiple males and females with shifting alliances and hierarchies.
 Researchers might also use terms like "fission-fusion society" to describe the way chimpanzee groups form and break apart depending on factors like food availability and social dynamics.